chandan21gupta/shell/README.md

 Ex. pwd<br/>
 Output - current working directory<br/>
 Extreme cases -> same as history command<br/>
+Output -> Raises a warning, telling the user not to provide arguments.<br/>

 ### exit
 kills the custom shell.</br>
 Extreme cases -> same as history command<br/>
+Output -> Raises a warning, telling the user not to provide arguments.<br/>